Emmanuel Akot reportedly quits Arizona Wildcats

 Arizona Wildcats guard Emmanuel Akot (24) warms up before the University of Arizona Wildcats vs. Stanford University Cardinal men's college basketball game, Jan.
 9, 2019, in Maples Pavilion in Palo Alto, Calif.

-Emmanuel Akot, going to the hoop against Georgia Southern’s Isaiah Crawley, earlier this year, has reportedly quit the team and will transfer to another school this offseason, according to 247Sports.com.
+Teammate Justin Coleman says Emmanuel Akot, going to the hoop against Georgia Southern’s Isaiah Crawley, “can pick and pop. ...
+He can guard quicker guards.”

 Mike Christy / Arizona Daily Star